 The law of 31 July 2014 on the social and solidarity economy named these schemes to promote public purchasing. socially responsible.
 At the time, they concerned local authorities with annual purchases of in excess of 100 million euros.
 In practice, they are known as SPAR.

 The "energy transition for green growth" law of 17 August 2015 added an "ecological" dimension to the scheme.
 We now talk about schemes to promote public purchasing. socially and environmentally responsible.
 Hence the name SPASER.
-Above all, the "climate and resilience" law of 22 August 2021 has strengthened them in terms of content and governance.
+Above all, the "climate and resilience" law of 22 August 2021 strengthened them in terms of content and governance.

 Since then, the obligation to draw up a SPASER has been extended to local authorities with annual purchases in excess of €50 million.
-A decree of 2 May 2002, issued in application of the "climate and resilience" law, stipulates this.
+A decree dated 2 May 2002, issued in application of the "climate and resilience" law, stipulates this.
 These local authorities must therefore draw up their SPASER by 1er January 2023.

 Please note: structures or local authorities not covered by the obligation can also carry out a SPASER.
 This is the case for SYTRAL Mobilitésthe authority responsible for organising mobility in the Lyon area, for example!